-B. Municipal Pretreatment Schedule
+A. Municipal Pretreatment Schedule

 1. The permittee shall evaluate the adequacy of local industrial user limitations to prevent the introduction of pollutants into the POTW which will interfere with the operation of the POTW, pass through the POTW in amounts that exceed water quality standard-based limits, be incompatible with the POTW, or limit wastewater or sludge use options.
-Technical justification for revising local industrial user limitations to attain compliance with final table limits, along with a pretreatment program modification request, or technical justification for retaining existing local industrial user limitations shall be submitted to Ohio EPA, Central Office Pretreatment Unit and to Ohio EPA, Northeast District Office, as soon as possible, but no later than January 1, 2021.
-(Event Code 52599).
-(TASK COMPLETED)
+Technical justification for revising local industrial user limitations to attain compliance with final table limits, along with a pretreatment program modification request, or technical justification for retaining existing local industrial user limitations shall be submitted for acceptance to Ohio EPA, Central Office Pretreatment Unit and to Ohio EPA, Southwest District Office, as soon as possible, but no later than six months from the effective date of this permit.
+(Event Code 52599)

-Technical justification is required for arsenic, cadmium, total chromium, dissolved hexavalent chromium, copper, free cyanide, lead, mercury, nickel, selenium, silver, and zinc unless screening of wastewater and sludge indicate these pollutants are not present in significant amounts.
+Technical justification is required for arsenic, cadmium, total chromium, dissolved hexavalent chromium, copper, free cyanide, lead, mercury, molybdenum, nickel, selenium, silver, and zinc unless screening of wastewater and sludge indicate these pollutants are not present in significant amounts.
 Technical justification is also required for any other pollutants where a local limit may be necessary to protect against pass through, interference or sludge disposal.